-Brett Altena distributed the brought soccer- and footballs and introduced the kids to the american game dodge ball.
-All attendants, the volunteers and the pupils, played the new introduced game dodge ball, followed by a passionate game of soccer.
+Brett Altena distributed soccer and footballs and introduced the kids to the American game, dodge ball, which all the volunteers and the pupils played.
+This was followed by a passionate game of soccer.
 The sport activities strengthened teamwork and self-confidence.

 The next day the team met at 10:00 am with the children at the village to climb the nearby hill Got Samanga.
 At 11:00 am the group reached the top.
-Hereinafter the kids were introduced to the concept of community.
-The instructors explain to them how the school is their community and what it means to be part of a community.
+During this time the kids were introduced to the concept of community.
+How the school is their community and what it means to be part of a community.
 They were encouraged to be active members who contribute to their school community through practical deeds.

 Furthermore the team from Nairobi performed a stage play about David the giant killer to give the kids the opportunity to think and tell about their own bible heroes.
 The kids identified the various values that the heroes of faith had and were encouraged to develop such values within them.

 From the hilltop, the team left to visit a nearby sports field.
 The children enjoyed themselves while playing soccer or basketball.
 Later, the team and a smaller group of children explored the surrounding area.